Signagi

+View over the rooftops of Sighnaghi.

 Signagi or Sighnaghi (სიღნაღი) is a town in Georgia's easternmost region of Kakheti and the administrative center of the Signagi Municipality.
 Although it is one of Georgia's smallest towns, Signagi serves as a popular tourist destination due to its location at the heart of Georgia's wine-growing regions, as well as its picturesque landscapes, pastel houses and narrow, cobblestone streets.
 Located on a steep hill, Signagi overlooks the vast Alazani Valley, with the Caucasus Mountains visible at a distance.

 Etymology

 The name of the town comes from Old Turkic word of syghynak (sığınak, sığınacaq), meaning "shelter" or "asylum".

 History

 Signagi is located in the Kakheti region of Georgia, first settled in the Paleolithic period.
 Throughout its history, Signagi or Sighnaghi was known to the local population as Kambechovani, and later as Kisikhi or Kisiki.
 The word Sighnaghi in the Turkic language means shelter or trench.
 Signagi as a settlement was first recorded in the early 18th century.
 In 1762, King Heraclius II of Georgia sponsored the construction of the town and erected a fortress to defend the area from marauding attacks by Dagestani tribesmen.

 According to the 1770 census, 100 families, chiefly craftsmen and merchants, lived in Signagi.
 When Georgia was annexed by Imperial Russia in 1801, Signagi (Signakh) was officially granted town status and became a center of the Signakh uezd within the Tiflis Governorate in 1802.
 As result of the urbanization of Signagi, nearby Nukriani developed as a suburban village of Signagi.
 In 1812, Signagi joined the rebellion with the rest of Kakheti against Russian rule.
 During the Caucasian War, the town "was considered an important point on account of its proximity to" Dagestan.

 The town quickly grew in size and population and became an agricultural center in the Soviet Union.
 The severe economic crisis in post-Soviet Georgia heavily affected the town, but a major reconstruction project recently launched by the Government of Georgia and co-funded by several international organizations intends to both address an increasing tourist interest and modernize infrastructure.